Video Production Tips

 The timeline pictured here is from Final Cut Pro X. The timeline is where you build your movie.
 The storytelling elements are color coded in FCPX so you know at a glance what type of clip it is.
 Video editing stacks elements on top of each other as you can see here.

-Ideally, editing should be a planned process so you shoot things the correct way for your planned out and final look.
+Ideally, editing should be a planned process, so you shoot things the correct way for your planned final look.
 How you shoot things makes a huge difference in what you have to work with during the editing phase.

 The process of editing boils down to combining the many different storytelling elements onto the timeline.
-The timeline is a visual representation of every element of your movie.
-This is your final product while still in the video editing program.
+The timeline (picture above) is a visual representation of every element of your movie.
+This is what your final product looks like while still in the video editing program.

-Just like how a chef combines the different ingredients in a recipe to make a scrumptious supper, so too the video editor (you) combines the available storytelling elements to make a charming story.
-How well you do it largely determines whether your finished video is good or not.a banquet to feed many people
+Just like how a chef combines the different ingredients in a recipe to make a scrumptious supper, so too, the video editor (you) combines the available storytelling elements to make a charming story.
+How well you do it largely determines whether your finished video is fun to watch.a banquet to feed many people

 One of a video editor’s main decisions is whether to actually include a shot/scene or not.